cosmos/gravity-bridge/solidity/contracts/contract-explanation.md

 We start with some of the same checks that are done in UpdateValset- checking that the lengths of the arrays match up, and checking the supplied current valset against the checkpoint.

 We also check the batches nonce against the state_lastBatchNonces mapping.
-This stores a nonce for each ERC20 handled by Peggy.
+This stores a nonce for each ERC20 handled by Gravity.
 The purpose of this nonce is to ensure that old batches cannot be submitted.
 It is also used on the Tendermint chain to clean up old batches that were never submitted and whose nonce is now too low to ever submit.

 We check the current validator's signatures over the hash of the transaction batch, using the same method used above to check their signatures over a new valset.